MichaelFriel/Code-Refactor/README.md

 The usage is very typical of a standard webpage, with a navigation to anchor you to important content.

-![Image showing bottom of the website without navigation bar while scrolling down](image.png)
+![Image showing bottom of the website without navigation bar while scrolling down](image.png) Image showing bottom of the website without navigation bar while scrolling down

-![Image showing bottom of the website with navigation bar included while scrolling up](image-1.png)
+![Image showing bottom of the website with navigation bar included while scrolling up](image-1.png) Image showing bottom of the website with navigation bar included while scrolling up

 ## License